sei-curiosity/week04day05-rails-one-to-many/rails-model-associations-song-model-step2.md

 ### Set-up

-Make sure to `cd` into your Muse App directory.
-Some starter code is [here](https://github.com/marcwright/muse-wdir) if you want to clone.
+Make sure to `cd` into your Muse App directory. if you want to clone.
 Be sure to pull the `artist-model` branch.
 That's the starting point for this lesson.

 <br>